If you’ve worked in customer service for any length of time, you’ll know by now what NOT to do when assisting and conversing with customers.

 Be Rude, Irritated And/Or Bored

-Customers are sensitive to the reactions and behaviours of employees, and will instantly pick up on negative attitudes.
+Customers are sensitive to the reactions and behaviors of employees, and will instantly pick up on negative attitudes.
 When there is a problem, you should see it not as an annoyance but as an opportunity to impress.

-The importance of positive communication therefore cannot be overstated, regardless of the time of day, the type of customer or the difficulty of their query.
-Simple tactics like smiling, using the customer’s name and asking them how they feel that day are all effective ways to boost their confidence and their mood.
+The importance of positive communication therefore cannot be overstated, regardless of the time of day, the type of customer, or the difficulty of their query.
+Simple tactics like smiling, using the customer’s name, and asking them how they feel that day are all effective ways to boost their confidence and their mood.
 This ensures they’ll be more likely to leave happy even if their issue does not get resolved.

 Customer service speaker John Tschohl is one expert who speaks strongly of the habits of courtesy.